Kaz95/stdlib-only-toolkit/README.md

   - I'm working on implementing pre-rendered interpolated fade.
 Separating the frame rendering from the sleep/framerate should help a lot.
-I might use this as a tool to learn profiling and optimization in Python, since I don't have a lot of experience with that yet.
+I might use this as a tool to learn profiling and optimization in Python, since I don't have a lot of experience with that yet.`Update: Prototype implemented`.

   - I'm also looking into doing precomputed color runs during the pre-rendering step.
 This would fix the issue of sending a new ANSI color code for every pixel in every frame, which is a lot of overhead.